Arian04/vscode-masm/README.md

 # vscode-masm

-This repo includes some files for running MASM through VS Code and using Visual Studio as a debugger (but not an IDE).
+An extension for running MASM through VS Code and using Visual Studio as a debugger (but not an IDE).

 ## Why Use This Over Visual Studio?